What if I told you there’s income in those empty rooms of your home?

 Local Short-Term Rental Laws

 Be sure and check with your local City laws too.
 A lot of cities throughout the country have passed regulations regarding short-term rentals.
-Our friends in Weston aren’t allowed to offer home-sharing services.
+Our friends in Weston are not allowed to offer home-sharing services.
 Kansas City has their own set of requirements.

 Where the Rubber Meets the Road